-Holding sales reps accountable can be tough – even if you’re a seasoned sales leader.
+Whether you’re a rookie sales manager or a seasoned sales leader, you must hold your sales reps accountable.
 Use these 5 strategies to help you get the results you want.

 The majority of the time, the sales managers don’t firmly communicate the facts about the salesperson’s actions or the reality of the pending consequences.
 On the other hand, when the sales manager allows the poor performance go on too long, their emotions build up.
 Eventually they explode and lose control in front of the salesperson.
 Neither scenario is effective.